lmlg/zser/docs/manual.md

 ## Custom objects

 When a user-defined class is packed and then unpacked, **zser** dynamically creates a proxy class to masquerade it.
-Instances of this newly created class implements the same methods and have the same properties of the original object, with the following caveats:
+Instances of this newly created class implement the same methods and have the same properties of the original object, with the following caveats:

   * The object's slots are implemented as descriptors that access the data via a Proxy.